Scattered around the filesystem of every computer I’ve ever owned, in

-A couple decades later, Ted Nelson discovered Bush’s ideas and expanded on them with his own ideas about how a memex-like system might be implemented on computers.
+A couple decades later, Ted Nelson discovered Bush’s memex and expanded on it with his own ideas about how such a system might be implemented on computers.
 He called his vision Xanadu, after the famous unfinished poem.
 The world of the 1960s wasn’t quite ready for Nelson’s ideas, and in many ways it still isn’t.
 Although we got a partial implementation in the 1990s with the world-wide web, the man himself has his reservations.

 In the video below, Nelson demonstrates XanaduSpace, which represents documents in a 3D space with bidirectional links shown by coloured lines.
 It also features quote transclusion, in which quotes in one document are embeds from their original document rather than copied text.
 Change a transcluded quote in one place, and it updates everywhere.

 Aside from its missing dimension, Roam is astonishingly similar to XanaduSpace.
 It’s got bidirectional links and it’s got transclusion.
 Relationships between pages are shown in a 2D graph view, and the sidebar allows you to view numerous documents at the same time.
 Most surprisingly, Roam tracks not only links between pages, but text that could be linked.